-On April 24th, all programmes (with the exception of Dental Hygiene) will be reviewed, and at this date it will be established whether a programme is over- or undersubscribed.
-Specific admissions procedures for Dental Hygiene and Early Childhood Education are noted under section 3 and 4 of this policy.
+On April 24th, all programmes (with the exception of Dental Hygiene and Early Childhood Education) will be reviewed, and at this date it will be established whether a programme is over- or undersubscribed.
+Specific admissions procedures for Dental Hygiene and Early Childhood Education are noted under sections 3 and 4 of this policy.